MapRVA/maprva.org/_pages/maps/2025-05-27-boil-advisory.md

 blurb: An interactive version of the city's boil advisory map to determine if you are affected.
 ---

-**⚠️this map is out of date.
-The city has added more areas to the boil advisory and released their own interactive map:** https://cor.maps.arcgis.com/apps/instant/basic/index.html?appid=9b75319efe1f4a01925af1d5ee1a7a3d
+**⚠️This map is out of date!⚠️ The city has added more areas to the boil advisory and released their own interactive map:** https://cor.maps.arcgis.com/apps/instant/basic/index.html?appid=9b75319efe1f4a01925af1d5ee1a7a3d

 This map was created out of frustration when the city had only released a static map in their press release.